- 2 cups heavy whipping cream, whole milk or combination

 Custard Ice Cream Base

-- Combine milk, cream and sugar in a small sauce pot and bring just to a boil.
+- Combine the milk, cream and half of the sugar in a pot and bring it just to a boil.

-- Stir egg yolks with a wooden spoon until smooth in a medium, heatproof bowl.
+- Stir the egg yolks and remaining half of the sugar with a wooden spoon or spatula until smooth in a medium, heatproof bowl.

-- Strain to remove any cooked egg bits, and chill at least four hours.
+- Strain the sauce into a heatproof bowl to remove any cooked egg bits (if you think any curdled), and chill the sauce until it's very cold, at least four hours, or overnight.

 - Before churning, add any extracts or fruit purée of your liking.

-- If adding chocolate chips, candy bits, caramel sauce or liqueur, add at the end of churning and only mix to combine.
+- If adding chocolate chips, candy bits, caramel sauce or liqueur, add them at the end and only churn a few moments more to combine.

 Keywords: homemade ice cream, custard ice cream, ice cream ingredients, vanilla ice cream, vanilla sauce, ice cream recipe